kev-ju/PC-Retro-MTM/README.md

 ## BOM
-I added a BOM into the KiCad schematic featuring only US based retailers where possible.
-It may be cheaper to buy the TTL parts direct from TI.
+I added a BOM into the KiCad schematic featuring only US-based retailers where possible.
+I have not verified these parts, use at your own risk.
+It may be cheaper to buy the TTL parts direct from [ti.com](https://ti.com).
 Do not buy the TTL parts from China, most will be relabeled HC.

 If TD1 had its original DIP-14 footprint restored, the [DS1000-125](https://www.questcomp.com/part/4/ds1000-125/177327912) could be used.

+PROMS that work with the 5150 are not common.
+An adapter can be used as described in the minuszerodegrees page, or U28 could possibly be changed to a 27C512 or equivalent by using A13-A15 from the ISA slots and connecting ROM_ADDR_SEL to CE and XMEMR to OE.

 | # | Reference | Value | Qty | Link | Note |